-The College of William & Mary is the second-oldest college in America.
-The original plans for the College date back to 1618—decades before Harvard—but were derailed by an “Indian uprising.”
-We couldn’t make this stuff up.
+William & Mary is the second-oldest college in America.
+The original plans for W&M date back to 1618 — decades before Harvard — but were derailed by an "Indian uprising."
+We couldn't make this stuff up.

 On February 8, 1693, King William III and Queen Mary II of England signed the charter for a "perpetual College of Divinity, Philosophy, Languages, and other good Arts and Sciences" to be founded in the Virginia Colony.
 And William & Mary was born.

-William & Mary has been called “the Alma Mater of a Nation” because of its close ties to America’s founding fathers.
-A 17-year-old George Washington received his surveyor's license through the College and would return as its first American chancellor.
+William & Mary has been called the Alma Mater of the Nation because of its close ties to America's founding fathers.
+A 17-year-old George Washington received his surveyor's license through W&M and would return as its first American chancellor.
 Thomas Jefferson received his undergraduate education here, as did presidents John Tyler and James Monroe.

 William & Mary became a state-supported school in 1906 and went coed in 1918.
 In 1928, John D. Rockefeller, Jr. chose the Wren as the first building to be returned to its 18th-century appearance as part of the iconic Colonial Williamsburg restoration.